First Digital USD Price Tops $1.00 (FDUSD)

 About First Digital USD

 First Digital USD launched on May 29th, 2023.
-First Digital USD’s total supply is 2,566,046,922 tokens.
-The official website for First Digital USD is firstdigitallabs.com.
+First Digital USD’s total supply is 2,549,846,921 tokens.
 First Digital USD’s official Twitter account is @fdlabshq.
+First Digital USD’s official website is firstdigitallabs.com.

 Buying and Selling First Digital USD

-It is usually not presently possible to buy alternative cryptocurrencies such as First Digital USD directly using US dollars.
-Investors seeking to trade First Digital USD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy First Digital USD using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as First Digital USD directly using U.S. dollars.
+Investors seeking to acquire First Digital USD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase First Digital USD using one of the aforementioned exchanges.

 Receive News & Updates for First Digital USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for First Digital USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.